meta-pixel

 Plan an outdoor activity such as berry picking or harvesting!
 This shows children and families the value of physical activity out on the land and using the harvested items to create healthy foods with Indigenous Ingredients.
 Invite Elders to share holistic health practices as you journey out onto the land together.

-Depending on the location if berries are not available yet use last years harvested canned or frozen berries.
+If the weather’s warm enough, wild strawberries and salmonberries might be ripe in your territory.
+If berries are not available yet use last years harvested canned or frozen berries.

-Make a refreshing Indigenous Berry drink to serve at your next tea party, family gathering or event!
-Mee-Ni-Sha means “berries” in the Omushkegowin language.
-Mee-Ni-Sha play a very important role in Indigenous culture, food and health.
+Make a refreshing berry drink to serve at your next tea party, family gathering or event!
+Mee-Ni-Sha (berries in Omushkegowin) play a very important role in Indigenous culture, food and health.

-Have the children pick their own berries to make this special drink.
-Send home a list of places to pick this berry, for a healthy activity and recipe families can do together!
+Children can pick their own berries to make this special drink.
+Send home a list of places to pick berries, for a healthy activity and recipe families can do together!

 At AHS educators promote and continuously update families on Health resources available in community.